section-engineering-education/engineering-education/content/articles/introduction-to-pragmatic-functional-java/index.md

 published: true
 url: /introduction-to-pragmatic-functional-java/
 title: Introduction to Pragmatic Functional Java
 description: This article is an attempt to create a new Java coding style called Pragmatic Functional Java.
-Clean, trustworthy, and understandable code is generated via the use of a compiler.
+Functionality with pragmatism PFJ Java, the functional programming equivalent to Java, incorporates ideas and methods from PFJ Java (PFJ).
 author: mary-wanjiku
-date: 2021-11-01T00:00:00-13:40
+date: 2021-11-18T00:00:00-14:34
 topics: [Languages]
 excerpt_separator: <!--more-->
 images: